galabastro/datenight/README.md

 The purpose of this was to create code within a day for something that I wanted to make personally for a while while showing my expertise.
 My girlfriend is working a varied shift ranging from graveyard and swing shift, and even with the use of Google Calendar, I thought it would be nice to see how much time we would have for a date night, if any, and (in the future), create a Google Event inviting her to a date night.

 This application takes from my Google Calendar when my work shift ends and when my girlfriend's starts.
-It let's me about our date night possiblity.
+It let's me about our date night possibility.

 ## [Instructions via images](https://imgur.com/a/BTYboTz)